code-with-amitk/Code-examples/System-Design/Scalable/Messengers/Whatsapp/README.md

 ### 3. APIs
 - Whatsapp does not use REST APIs, rather it uses proprietary messaging protocol that is based on the **Signal Protocol**
 - **Why Signal protocol**
+  - This is Application layer protocol sitting over IP network.
   - This is designed as lightweight and optimized for mobile devices.
   - Contains additional features(such as message queuing, message retries, and message acknowledgments) that are not in REST APIs.